Hendrix-CS/csci150/labs/pygame.md

 ## Step 2: Classes (5 points total)

-### Step 2.1: Using the Mouse
+### Step 2.1: Placing faces with the Mouse (3 points)

+We will represent a `Face` with a class in Python.
+The `Face` will need to remember the `(x,y)` coordinates for the center of the face.
+The `draw` method of the `Face` class abstracts the original face from Step 1.3 so it can be centered around any `(x,y)` coordinates.
+This will let us move the face around the screen.
+To make this work, the circle representing the head will be located at `self.x`, `self.y`, and the other components will be represented as offsets from there.
+Of course, you should use your own face-drawing code in place of the example code shown below.

-Create a file called `points.py` and enter the code below:
+Create a file called `face2.py` and enter the code below:

+    from dataclasses import dataclass
     import pygame
     from pygame.locals import *

+    @dataclass
+    class Face:
+        x: int
+        y: int

+        def draw(self, surface):
+            pygame.draw.circle(surface, 'red', (self.x, self.y), 100)
+            pygame.draw.circle(surface, 'yellow', (self.x - 25, self.y - 25), 35)
+            pygame.draw.circle(surface, 'yellow', (self.x + 25, self.y - 25), 35)
+            pygame.draw.line(surface, 'orange', (self.x - 20, self.y + 30), (self.x + 20, self.y + 30))

     def draw_all(surface, shapes):
         surface.fill('black')
         for shape in shapes:
-            pygame.draw.circle(surface, 'white', shape, 5)
+            shape.draw(surface)
         pygame.display.update()